adobe/alloy-samples/chatgpt-app/README.md

 ### Connection to Adobe Edge

-The backend connects to the Adobe Edge Network using the `alloy-server-sdk`.
+The backend connects to the Adobe Edge Network using the `experience-edge-client`.
 Here is the flow:

 1.  **Authentication**: On startup, the backend authenticates with Adobe Identity Management System (IMS) using a Client ID and Secret to obtain an access token.
 2.  **Tool Invocation**: When a user asks ChatGPT to "list offices", ChatGPT invokes the `office-list` tool on the backend.
     - The MCP request metadata carries `openai/subject`, which the backend reuses as the First-Party Device ID (FPID) to keep the Adobe session tied to the ChatGPT user identity.
-3.  **Server-Side Event**: The backend uses `AlloyServerInstance` to send an experience event to AEP Edge.
+3.  **Server-Side Event**: The backend uses `ExperienceEdgeClient` to send an experience event to AEP Edge.
     - It generates a First-Party Device ID (FPID) based on the OpenAI user subject to maintain session continuity.
     - It sends an XDM (Experience Data Model) payload describing the event (e.g., `office.list.view`).
 4.  **Edge Response**: AEP Edge processes the event and returns "handles"—instructions for personalization (e.g., "show this specific banner") or state updates (e.g., "set this cookie").